rlucioni/recipes/recipes/chicken-and-pepper-stir-fry.md

 ## Instructions

-1. Thinly slice the flank steak across the grain.
-If using chicken, cut into bite-sized pieces.
+1. Cut chicken into bite-sized pieces.
+(If using beef, slice thinly across the grain.)
 Mix with water in a bowl until the meat has absorbed all the water.
 2. Add all the other marinade ingredients except the vegetable oil and mix thoroughly.
-Skip the baking soda if using chicken.
+(If using beef, add baking soda.)
 Then mix in vegetable oil.
 Let sit for 30 minutes.
 3. Cut peppers into strips.
 Cut milder peppers larger and spicier peppers smaller.
 4. Stir fry meat until barely cooked through.
 Reserve.
 5. Stir fry peppers and garlic in oil until softened.
 Add in soy sauce, Shaoxing wine, water, sugar, and white pepper and bring to a simmer.
 Add hoisin sauce if using.